Byskov-Soft/fifo-calc/README.md

 ## Fractional transactions

-As crypto is often bought in fractions (you partly buy items) , numbers are not rounded before it is really necessary.
+As crypto is often bought in fractions (you buy a part of an item), numbers are not rounded before it is really necessary.
 Up to 10 decimals are used (depending on the situation).
 The number of bought and sold items are, however, not rounded as that cannot always be shown properly.
 Take Bitcoin (BTC) as the example.
 If you buy $10 of BTC you will own a fraction that could have four or five zero decimals (e.g. `0.000015831`).

 # Installation